PraiseKeyz/hngStage1/README.md

   "funFacts": "153 is an Armstrong number because the sum of its digits raised to the power of 3 equals 153.
 153 is an odd number."
   }
   ```
+### Parameters
+number: The integer number to classify (required).

+###  Response
+number: The input number.
+isPrime: A boolean indicating if the number is prime.
+isPerfect: A boolean indicating if the number is perfect.
+properties: An array of the properties of the number (e.g., 'armstrong', 'odd').
+digitSum: The sum of the digits of the number.
+funFacts: A string containing fun facts about the number.

 ### Deployment